Chappaquiddick incident: Background

-U.S. Senator Edward M. (Ted) Kennedy, age 37, and his cousin, Joseph Gargan, 39, planned to race Kennedy's sailboat, Victura, in the 1969 Edgartown Yacht Club Regatta on Friday and Saturday, July 18 and 19, 1969, after having forgone the previous year's Regatta because of the assassination of Kennedy's brother, Robert, that June.
-Gargan rented secluded Lawrence Cottage for the weekend on Chappaquiddick Island, which is a tiny island accessible by ferry from Edgartown on Martha's Vineyard.
-They hosted a cookout party at the cottage at 8:30 p.m that evening as a re-union for the "Boiler Room Girls", women who had served on Robert Kennedy's 1968 presidential campaign.
-Six of these attended the party: Mary Jo Kopechne, Rosemary Keough, Esther Newberg, sisters Nance and Mary Ellen Lyons, and Susan Tannenbaum.
-All were in their twenties, and single.
+U.S. Senator Edward M. "Ted" Kennedy, aged 37, and his cousin, Joseph Gargan, aged 39, planned to race Kennedy's sailboat, Victura, in the 1969 Edgartown Yacht Club Regatta on Friday and Saturday, July 18 and 19, 1969, after having forgone the previous year's Regatta, because of the assassination of Kennedy's brother, Robert, that June.
+Gargan rented the secluded Lawrence Cottage for the weekend on Chappaquiddick Island, Massachusetts, a tiny island accessible by ferry from Edgartown on Martha's Vineyard.
+Kennedy and Gargan hosted a cookout party at the cottage at 8:30 p.m that evening, as a reunion for the "Boiler Room Girls,” women who had served on Robert's 1968 presidential campaign.
+Six of these attended the party: Mary Jo Kopechne, Rosemary Keough, Esther Newberg, sisters Nance Lyons and Mary Ellen Lyons, and Susan Tannenbaum.
+All were in their twenties and single.

-The men at the party included the crew of Kennedy's sailboat entered in the regatta: Gargan; Paul Markham, a school friend of Gargan who had previously served as the U.S. Attorney for Massachusetts; and John B. Crimmins, 63, a long-time political associate of Kennedy who served as his chauffeur for the weekend.
+The men at the party included the crew of Kennedy's sailboat: Gargan; Paul Markham, a school friend of Gargan who had previously served as the United States Attorney for Massachusetts; and John B. Crimmins, aged 63, a long-time political associate of Kennedy who served as his chauffeur for the weekend.
 Others in attendance were attorney Charles Tretter, a Kennedy advisor; and Raymond LaRosa, who had worked on Kennedy's Senate campaigns.
 All the men were married, except Crimmins; wives were not invited to the Chappaquiddick weekend.
-Other friends and campaign workers, male and female, had been invited, but did not attend, for various reasons.
-Markham and Crimmins intended to spend the night at the cottage, while the others were booked at hotels on Martha's Vineyard - the men at the Shiretown Inn, one block from the Edgartown ferry slip, and the women at the Katama Shores motor inn, about 2 mi south of the ferry slip.
+Other friends and campaign workers, male and female, had been invited, but they did not attend, for various reasons.
+Markham and Crimmins intended to spend the night at the cottage, while the others were booked at hotels on Martha's Vineyard—the men at the Shiretown Inn, one block from the Edgartown ferry slip, and the women at the Katama Shores motor inn, about 2 mi south of the ferry slip.